Investing in the Future

 Hawaiian Electric plans to relocate approximately 4,500 feet of the AES-CEIP 2 138 kV transmission line as a result of negotiation terms for the construction of a regional drainage channel and the Kapolei Harborside development.

-On March 17, 2016, Hawaiian Electric, Inc. (“Hawaiian Electric”) filed an application in Docket No. 2016-0075 requesting a Public Utilities Commission (“Commission”) determination that a section of 138 kilovolt (“kV”) double circuit transmission line be constructed above the surface of the ground, pursuant to Hawaii Revised Statutes 269-27.6.
+On January 17, 2017, Hawaiian Electric, Inc. (“Hawaiian Electric”) filed an application in Docket No. 2017-0008 requesting a Public Utilities Commission (“Commission”) determination that two 46 kilovolt (“kV”) subtransmission lines, as described later in this Application, be constructed above and below the surface of the ground, pursuant to Section 269-27.6(a) of the Hawaii Revised Statutes (“HRS”).

 Smart Grid Initial Project